Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/SceneViewCalloutApp/README.md

 # SceneView Callout Micro-app

-This micro-app demonstrates the use of `Callout` with a composable `SceneView`. `Callout` is a composable function which renders an empty composable Box placed at some point or GeoElement on a Scene.
-The content of the composable Box is customizable, while the container of the Box is a stylable rectangular shape with a leader line positioned at the point of the tap or GeoElement passed into the `Callout` composable functions.
+This micro-app showcases the use of `Callout` with a composable `SceneView`.
+Callout is a composable function that renders an empty composable Box at a specified point or GeoElement on a Scene.
+The content of the composable Box is customizable, and the container is a stylable rectangular shape with a leader line positioned at the tap location or GeoElement passed into the `Callout` composable function.

 ## Usage